CodyMathis123/CM-Ramblings/Office365/readme.md

 }
 New-365DynamicApp @new365DynamicAppSplat

 This will use the info and XML to generate an application with 17 deployment types for you.
+It is every combination of O365, Visio/Project Professional/Standard 2016/2019.